 Event Organizer.
 The event organizer or designee must remain on site until all the breakdown and cleanup is complete.

 Food and Food Trucks.
 Food distribution, trucks, or catering is allowed and must meet local health department requirements for public events and activities.
+Food prepared with hot oil is not allowed under the pavilion without proper underlayment.
 Food trucks or any type of vehicle is not allowed on the grass.
 For safety reasons, glass bottles and cups are prohibited.

 Grilling.
-Gas grills are allowed on hard surfaces.
+Gas grills are allowed on hard surfaces, except under the pavilion.
 Charcoal grills are prohibited within the event space.

 Garbage and Recycling.
 For small events, waste may be discarded in the City’s garbage bins located on site.
 Garbage outside of the bins is prohibited.
 Public events may require additional garbage or dumpsters to accommodate waste, provided by the permittee.
 All waste material must be properly disposed of at the end of the event.
 Recycling receptacles are required for all public events with a quantity to adequately support attendance.

 Parking.
 Twelve surface parking spaces including two ADA spaces are available on site along the public alley.
 Spaces are not reserved.
 Additional parking is available in a public parking lot at 1101 Milwaukee Avenue and on-street parking.

 Pets.
 Pets must be leashed at all times.
 Pet waste must be disposed of in a proper manner.

 Public Notification.
 Some public and private events may require notice to neighbors.

 Restrooms and Portable Toilets.
 Permittees are responsible for cleaning the concession building restrooms, emptying garbage and for any additional toilet facilities needed.
 Portable toilet locations must be marked on the event site plan and require approval.

 Security.
 Security may be required pending review of the application by the South Milwaukee Police Department.